pellevan/BUas_IntakeProject/README.md

 # BUas Game Project by Pelle

-A basic bullet hell-esque game created on OpenGL with SDL2 including the FreeImage library.
+A basic bullet hell-esque game created on OpenGL with SDL2 using the FreeImage library.

 ## Features